New exhibit posted, Harvey Comics matchbook

 Matchbooks are excellent promotional items, and are highly collectible.
-My father collected matchbooks, mostly of restaurants.
+My father collected matchbooks, mostly from restaurants.
 The excellent collectibles website, Collectors Weekly, has a nice article on vintage matchbooks here:

 The idea of using matchbooks to promote comic books seems a little odd by modern standards, even if the comics in question were targeted to a more mature audience.
 Was it a common practice?
 The seller I acquired this matchbook from had almost nine hundred matchbooks for sale, and this was the only one from Harvey Comics.
 This could mean not many were printed, or it could mean not many have survived.
 If anyone knows anything more about Harvey Comics using matchbooks as promotional items, feel free to leave comments below.